Locos de amor 3: Production

 Locos de amor 3 was filmed in mid-August 2019 over four weeks in different locations such as Magdalena, Miraflores, Barranco, Residencial San Felipe, Surco and La Encantada de Villa.

 Release

 Locos de amor 3 premiered on 13 February 2020, in Peruvian theaters, but was quickly withdrawn from the theaters due to the COVID-19 pandemic.
 It was later re-released online on 9 May 2020, on the Netzun platform.

 Reception

 Locos de amor 3 drew 205,000 viewers in its first weekend in theaters.
 It exceeded 400,000 viewers in its second weekend.

+Sequel

+On September 3, 2024, filming of a fourth installment titled Locos de amor: mi primer amor, began in Punta del Este, Uruguay, this time starring Brando Gallesi, Thiago Vernal, Arianna Fernández, Ray del Castillo, María Gracia Mora, Alexia Barnechea, Vasco Rodríguez, Monserrat Brugué, Job Mansilla, Quique Niza and Juan Ramos.
+The film was released on June 26, 2025, in Peruvian theaters.